 A: There are several differences between bother of these charing heads.
 The weatherproof version of the charger is designed for outdoor use on motorcycles as it needs to withstand vibration, impacts, UV, and be resistant to chemicals (petrol, oil etc) which requires more durable materials and a very robust design.

 Our Weatherproof Wireless Charger provides the following features:

 - Patented Dual Stage lock for secure mounting

 - Anodised Aluminium rear housing to keep it cool while charging.

 - IP66 water resistance enclosure so you can ride in the rain and wash your bike

 - Thermal protection to prevent overheating.

-Q. Will it drain my battery if I leave my bike parked?
+Q: Will it drain my battery if I leave my bike parked?

 If the power button on the wireless head is switched on, it will draw 12mA.
 If the power button on the wireless head is switched off, it will draw 6mA

 An average motorcycle battery this will take about 1 month to drain at 12mA or 2 months at 6mA.
-We recommend disconnecting the charger from the battery if you bike is parked and not started for prolonged periods.
+We recommend disconnecting the charger from the battery if your bike is parked and not started for prolonged periods.